HOW TO FILE A PROPERTY ASSESSMENT APPEAL

 There are three ways you can file your appeal:

-Note: If your appeal is sent by mail, it must be postmarked by Canada Post no later than June 1.
-If you send it by courier or deliver it personally, the appeal must be received at the Board's office no later than 4:30 p.m.
-June 1.
-It is not sufficient to send your appeal to the BC Assessment or to the Property Assessment Review Panel – that method does not meet the requirements of the Assessment Act.
+Note: If your appeal is sent by mail, it must be postmarked by Canada Post no later than April 30.
+If you send it by courier or deliver it personally, the appeal must be received at the Board’s office no later than 4:30 p.m., April 30.
+It is not sufficient to send your appeal to BC Assessment or to the Property Assessment Review Panel – that method does not meet the requirements of the Assessment Act.

-See the Board's Information Sheet 3 – Appeal Jurisdiction, on more details on the requirements to have a valid appeal.
+See the Board's Information Sheet 3 – Appeal Jurisdiction, for more details on the requirements to have a valid appeal.

 Payment of Appeal Fees